espruino/EspruinoDocs/info/Firmware Update.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Firmware+Update.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Firmware Update,Firmware Upgrade,Flashing,Upgrade,Update,Version
+* KEYWORDS: Firmware Update,Firmware Upgrade,Flashing,Upgrade,Update,Version,DFU,FW,Bootloader

 Official Espruino boards come in two main flavours, and firmware updates are slightly different for each flavour.
 See below for instructions.